-We make a warm welcome to our page to the GRANGETOWN WORLD MARKET in Cardiff who open their doors this Saturday, look for the link below.
+We also give a warm welcome to our page to the GRANGETOWN WORLD MARKET in Cardiff who opened their doors recently, look for the link below.

-This is our original guide, with a few tweaks where we have been able to source the information.
-As you can imagine, getting information is a little tricky right now.
-But here it is.
+This is our original guide, with a few tweaks.
 Feel free to browse and look forward to the full re-opening of our markets and give the local businesses the support they most desperately need right now.